jonkohlmeier/jonkohlmeier.com/content/blog/2017-01-14-morning-routine/index.md

 ---
-title: "Morning Routine"
+title: 'Morning Routine'
-date: "2017-01-14"
+date: '2017-01-14'
 categories:
-  - "life"
+  - 'life'
-  - "productivity"
+  - 'productivity'
 tags:
-  - "life"
+  - 'life'
-  - "morning-routine"
+  - 'morning-routine'
-  - "productivity"
+  - 'productivity'
-  - "routine"
+  - 'routine'
-coverImage: "morning-routine.jpeg"
+headerImage: './morning-routine.jpg'
 ---

 _This post contains Amazon.com affiliate links, which means that if you click on one of the product links, I may receive commission on the items purchased through Amazon._